Museums to discover with the family in Paris

 Paris museums host a variety of workshops aimed at awakening and stimulating children’s artistic inclinations.
 These include concerts, model-making tutorials and beginner’s art lessons.
 These activities for small children and pre-teens accompanied by an adult are guaranteed to keep the kids happily occupied.

 Kids can dabble in contemporary art at the Palais de Tokyo’s ‘Tok Tok’ creative workshop, which explores a number of different themes.
-‘L’Atelier des enfants’ at the Centre Pompidou and the ‘Maison des Petits’ at the Centquatre are also designed to get children interested in contemporary art.
+‘L’Atelier des enfants’ at the Centre Pompidou, trails and workshops at the Fondation Louis Vuitton and the ‘Maison des Petits’ at the Centquatre are also designed to get children interested in contemporary art.
+Lafayette Anticipations is organizing art workshops on the themes of fashion, design, etc. at Studiolo.

-Paris is also a cinema lovers’ paradise, and the Cinémathèque française has a number of children’s workshops on vocal training, screenwriting and animation.
+Paris is also a cinema lovers’ paradise.
+The Cinémathèque française has a number of children’s workshops on vocal training, screenwriting and animation.

-The Musée Archéa provides fascinating insights into archaeological techniques, and the interactive exhibitions are a great way to turn children into history enthusiasts.
+The Musée Archéa in Val d’Oise provides fascinating insights into archaeological techniques, and the interactive exhibitions are a great way to turn children into history enthusiasts.
 At the creative workshops, kids take part in a dig and research the items they find, like real archaeologists.

 In the visual arts field, the Maison européenne de la Photographie in Paris and the Musée français de la Photographie in the nearby town of Bièvres organize children’s photography workshops.